+Figure 9.
+Out-of-time particle clocks.

-In order to investigate this phenomenon, I have been looking at a fast clock encoded in the trigger primitives (data words that show where particles arrive during a clock cycle) to see when the particles arrive.
+In order to investigate this phenomenon, I have been looking at a fast clock encoded in the trigger primitives (data words that show where particles arrive during a clock cycle) to see when the particles arrive with respect to the BCO.
 However, the histograms below (which show when during each clock cycle particles pass through the first upstream strip station) do not show what we would expect, which is bins on either the even or odd numbers (particles arriving when the pixel clock is down).
 More analysis is required to understand how to interpret the trigger primitive histograms.
+There are 20 of these events.